daveciepluch/OpenSproTouchV1/README.md

 # OpenSproTouchV1
 Open Spro is the culmination of the hard work of many.
 It is designed to work with the Arduino Uno R3, but can be easily adapted to other boards.
-The display used is a generic 1.44" TFT Screen with the Adafruit GFX and ST7735 drivers.
+The display used is a 3.2" Nextion Basic HMI Display.

 ## Code Contributors